 Compiler Generator Coco/R

-Hanspeter Mössenböck, University of Linz
+Hanspeter Mössenböck, Johannes Kepler University Linz

 Coco/R takes a compiler description in the form of an attributed grammar (EBNF syntax with attributes and semantic actions) and translates it into a scanner and a recursive descent parser.
 The user has to add modules for symbol table handling, optimization, and code generation in order to get a running compiler.
 LL(1) conflicts can be resolved by a special lookahead mechanism.
 Coco/R has been used successfully in academia and industry.
 It combines the functionality of the well-known Unix tools Lex and Yacc.